laszewsk/mlcommons/benchmarks/cloudmask/target/greene_v0.5/README.md

 If you need a new terminal or login again into a node.

 Make sure to change the paths in the 'config.yaml' file to appropriate locations.
-The paths for 'train_dir', 'inference_dir', 'model_file', 'output_dir' and 'venvpath' must be fixed based on the user's directory.
+The paths for

+* `data.training`
+* `data.inference`

 <mark>TODO:</mark> the uk data repo seems down, so it does not work, we need alternative